ViktorBarzin/Web-Development-With-Django/week-10/youtube_to_mp3/README.rst

 NOTE: Make sure rabbitmq service is running with default credentials.
 ---------------------------------------------------------------------

-NOTE 2: Mailing service is using sendgrid with my API key.
-I have left it for conveniece, but please use our own.
-You can setup your account at Sendgrid_ .
+NOTE 2: I am using Sendgrid as mailing service.
+I have set it up using an API key I own and I have left it for easier setup.
+Once you have set it up please change the API key and be nice ^_^ .You can setup your account at Sendgrid_.
 ---------------------------------------------------------------------

 .. _Sendgrid: https://www.sendgrid.com